We are located at 3718 West Slauson Avenue, Los Angeles, CA 90043

 - Membership: Benefits include free entry into juried exhibitions and option to join creative practice group / propose a solo show.
 Membership

-We invite you to visit us during one of our events or regular gallery hours on Fridays and Saturdays, 11 – 4 pm, or by appointment.
+We invite you to visit us during one of our events, regular gallery hours, or by appointment.
 We have a small staff and continue to develop our intern program.
 We are reaching out to you and share our wish to be relevant, inclusive and inspiring!
 We really hope to see you!

 Intern Opportunities: If you are interested in learning the ins and outs of working at a nonprofit, running an art gallery, and helping us with our rotation of art exhibits, please send a cover letter and resume to email@example.com.
 This is a flexible, part-time position, with the opportunity to work remotely as well as at the gallery.